mokele/template-configuration/README.md

  - `sam` <https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html>
  - `rain` <https://github.com/aws-cloudformation/rain>

-Fed up of the following commands all differing in their parameter overrides and tags parameter formats?
+Fed up of the following commands all differing in their parameter overrides and tags parameter formats? and them all differing from how CloudFormation Actions in CodePipeline are configuration?

-Do one of these:
+Then do one of these:

 ```shell
 $ tc aws cloudformation deploy ...